 1. Cost

-You can get started for free or with minimal costs.
+- WordPress: You can get started for free or with minimal costs.
 Most expenses come from premium themes, plugins, and possibly hiring a WordPress developer (if needed).
-On average, a small to medium business website costs between $200 to $2,000. - Custom Development:
+On average, a small to medium business website costs between $500 to $3,000.

-Much higher investment.
-Hiring a developer or custom web development agency for custom web development can cost anywhere from $3,000 to $20,000+.
+- Custom: Much higher investment.
+Hiring a developer or agency for custom web development can cost anywhere from $5,000 to $50,000+.

 2. Time & Effort

-Quick deployment.
-A basic site can be up and running within a few days. - Custom Development:
+- WordPress: Quick deployment.
+A basic site can be up and running within a few days.

 3. Design Flexibility

-Limited by the theme, though many themes are highly customizable.
-However, deep changes might require coding. - Custom Development:
+- WordPress: Limited by the theme, though many themes are highly customizable.
+However, deep changes might require coding.

 4. Website Speed

-Speed can suffer if too many plugins are used or if not optimized properly.
-Shared hosting can further slow down performance. - Custom Website:
+- WordPress: Speed can suffer if too many plugins are used or if not optimized properly.
+Shared hosting can further slow down performance.

-Since it’s built specifically for your needs, the code is clean and lean, resulting in faster load times and a much faster loading website than any CMS-based website.
+- Custom: Since it’s built specifically for your needs, the code is clean and lean, resulting in faster load times.

 5. SEO & Marketing

-Built-in SEO tools and plugins like Yoast SEO make optimization easy.
-Marketing automation tools integrate easily. - Custom Website:
+- WordPress: Built-in SEO tools and plugins like Yoast SEO or RankMath make optimization easy.
+Marketing automation tools integrate easily.

 6. Security

-Vulnerable to attacks if not updated regularly.
+- WordPress: Vulnerable to attacks if not updated regularly.
 Many plugins may also open up security loopholes.
-Requires frequent monitoring. - Custom Website:
+Requires frequent monitoring.

 7. Maintenance & Updates

-Regular plugins, themes, and core updates are needed.
-Can be managed easily through the dashboard or website maintenance services. - Custom Website:
+- WordPress: Regular plugins, themes, and core updates are needed.
+Can be managed easily through the dashboard or with maintenance plugins.

 8. Scalability

-Best for small to medium-sized websites.
-Large-scale scaling can become challenging due to plugin dependencies and database limitations. - Custom Website:
+- WordPress: Best for small to medium-sized websites.
+Large-scale scaling can become challenging due to plugin dependencies and database limitations.

 Choose WordPress development if: